juju/charm-championship/README.md

 ### Q: How do I actually contribute?

 A: See [this page](https://juju.ubuntu.com/charm-championship) with the step by step.
-But basically, model your stack in Juju, export it, and submit the yaml file via github.
+But basically, model your stack in the Juju GUI, export it, and submit the yaml file via github.

 ### Q: Aren’t you just doing this to get a bunch of free work?